-Midwives
+- Midwives

-Nurses
+- Nurses

-Physician assistant
+- Physician assistant

-Orthopedagogue generalist
+- Orthopedagogue generalist

-Clinical technologist (Article 36a of the Individual Healthcare Professions Act) Registered - Dental hygienist (Article 36a of the Individual Healthcare Professions Act) [as of 1 july 2020]
+- Clinical technologist (Article 36a of the Individual Healthcare Professions Act)

+- Registered Dental hygienist (Article 36a of the Individual Healthcare Professions Act) [as of 1 july 2020]

-Professionals who are included in the Paramedics Quality Register do not have to submit additional types of proof.
+- Professionals who are included in the Paramedics Quality Register do not have to submit additional types of proof.
 The UZI register assesses with the Paramedics Quality Register Foundation whether the professional is actually registered.

 Professional groups that are subject to this assessment are:

-Dieticians [diëtisten]
+- Dieticians [diëtisten]

-Occupational therapists [ergotherapeuten]
+- Occupational therapists [ergotherapeuten]

-Dermatologists [huidtherapeuten]
+- Dermatologists [huidtherapeuten]

-Speech therapists [logopedisten]
+- Speech therapists [logopedisten]

-Oral hygienists [mondhygiënisten]
+- Oral hygienists [mondhygiënisten]

-Cesar remedial therapists [oefentherapeuten Cesar]
+- Cesar remedial therapists [oefentherapeuten Cesar] (name will change to remedial therapist as of November 1, 2024)

-Mensendieck remedial therapists [oefentherapeuten Mensendieck]
+- Mensendieck remedial therapists [oefentherapeuten Mensendieck] (Expires on November 1, 2024)

-Optometrists [optometristen]
+- Optometrists [optometristen]

-Orthoptists [orthoptisten]
+- Orthoptists [orthoptisten]

-Podiatrists [podotherapeuten]
+- Podiatrists [podotherapeuten]

-Radio diagnostic laboratory technicians [radiodiagnostisch laboranten]
+- Radio diagnostic laboratory technicians [radiodiagnostisch laboranten]

-Radio therapeutic technicians [radiotherapeutisch laboranten]
+- Radio therapeutic technicians [radiotherapeutisch laboranten]

-Professionals who are included in the Oral Hygienists Quality Register do not have to submit additional types of proof.
+- Professionals who are included in the Oral Hygienists Quality Register do not have to submit additional types of proof.
 The UZI register assesses with the Oral Hygienists Quality Register whether the professional is actually registered.
 Professional groups that are subject to this assessment are:

-Oral hygienists [mondhygiënisten]
+- Oral hygienists [mondhygiënisten]

-Professionals who are included in the Pharmacy assistants Quality Register (KABIZ) do not have to submit any additional proof.
+- Professionals who are included in the Pharmacy assistants Quality Register (KABIZ) do not have to submit any additional proof.
 The UZI register assesses with these registers whether the professional is actually registered.
 The professional groups that are subject to this assessment are:

-Pharmacy assistants [apothekersassistenten]25
+- Pharmacy assistants [apothekersassistenten]25